|Assessment length / details

 |Written Laboratory Diaries The students are assessed on the quality of note-taking during a set experiment.
 Each experiment is unique and the length of words required is different.The minimum is 200 words per experiment.

 On successful completion of this module students should be able to:

-This module will introduce science undergraduates to the key areas of experimental physics which can be used to understand the world around us.
-A worksheet detailing uncertainties in measurement and accuracy of models is expected.
+This module will introduce physics undergraduates to the key areas of experimental physics which can be used to understand the world around us.
 Emphasis is placed on accuracy of note-taking.
 Undergraduates will be expected to keep a laboratory diary as they are conducting the experiments.
-In addition to the notes kept in the diary, students will be expected to write up one of the experiments as a formal report, including background research into the topic.
+In addition to the notes kept in the diary, students will be expected to write up one of the experiments as a formal report, including background research into the topic

 This module is at CQFW Level 4